priye-1/priye-1/README.md

 - 😄 Pronouns: She/Her

-- 🔭 I’m currently working as a freelance Data Engineer and constantly building my skills.
+- 🔭 I’m currently working as a Data Engineer and constantly building my skills.
 That means...
     * 👯 I'm always open to freelance gigs or contract-based opportunities
     * 💬 I'm looking to collaborate and create some cool content that we can share with the community <br>